 George, Rob & Al Lawson, 1986

 Two weeks prior to the 1989 Loma Prieta earthquake, the Company relocated to its current four-acre headquarters in Hayward, CA. In the early 1990’s, Al’s sons George and Rob came into managerial roles and started to build a presence within the machine tool industry, delivering, moving and relocating equipment for all the major machine tool line representatives and machine shop owners in the Bay Area, which the Company still does today.
-The Company experienced organic growth in the late 1990’s as it opened a satellite office in Elk Grove, CA and began to service the Sacramento Valley area.
+The Company experienced organic growth in the late 1990’s as it opened a satellite office in West Sacramento, CA and began to service the Sacramento Valley area.